birgitta410/monart/README.md

 default:
   gocd:
     url: the-go-host:8153
-    pipeline: XXX    # name of the pipeline you want to visualise>
     user: xxx
     password: xxxx
     timeDiff: -60    # (in minutes) if the Go server is in a different time zone than where artwise server is running